php/web-doc/tutorial/local-setup.md

 The following is one route, and it assumes:

 - PHP 5.4+ is available
-- SVN control version system is available
+- SVN and Git version control systems are available
 - A basic level of shell/terminal usage, or know that shell commands follow a `$` below

 If you're interested in simply setting up a local PHP mirror (and NOT build the documentation) then